jacoobanderson/1DV610-L2/README.md

 ## Requirements

 1. The user should be able to create a TODO list.
-1.1 The list should contain what to do and the deadline.
+2. The list should contain what to do and the deadline.
-1.2 The user should be able to create, remove and update the TODO items.
+3. The user should be able to create, remove and update the TODO items.
-1.3 The user should be able to mark the TODO as finished.
+4. The user should be able to mark the TODO as finished.

-2.
+5. The user should be able to advance the progression of the task.
+5.1 If the progression is 100% the task should be set to done.
+6. The user should be able to exit the program.